Statewide Clinical Networks (SCNs) are central to advancing clinical excellence and collaboration across South Australia’s health system.

 The first PFAs and their projects are:

-• Data driven clinical decision making: Clinical Registries project
+- Data driven clinical decision making: Clinical Registries project

-• Clinical excellence and safety: Sepsis Improvement project
+- Clinical excellence and safety: Sepsis Improvement project

 This refreshed model builds on the strong foundation of our existing networks.
 To everyone who has been involved in CEIH’s Statewide Clinical Networks, thank you for your commitment to excellence and patient-centred care.

-Stay tuned for more updates and information in 2026.
+Stay tuned for further updates in 2026.